spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 Now that you have defined a stream, you can deploy it.
 To do so:

-1. Click the play (deploy) button next to the "`http-ingest`" definition that you created in the previous section.
+1. Click the play (deploy) button next to the `http-ingest` definition that you created in the previous section.
     ![Initiate Deployment of a Stream](images/dataflow-stream-definition-deploy.png)

-    The UI shows the available properties that can be applied to the apps in the "`http-ingest`" stream.
+    The UI shows the available properties that you can apply to the apps in the `http-ingest` stream.
 This example shown in the following image uses the defaults:

     ![Deployment Page](images/dataflow-deploy-http-ingest.png)

 <!--NOTE-->

-If you use the local Data Flow Server, add the following deployment property to set the port to avoid a port collision.
+If you use the local Data Flow Server, add the following deployment property to set the port to avoid a port collision:

 ![Unique Port](images/dataflow-unique-port.png)